twhite96/dot-files/README.md

 These dotfiles have moved to this repo:

 - [stow-dotfiles](https://github.com/twhite96/stow-dotfiles)
-  Files that aren't really "dotfiles" but _configuration files_ are still in this repo. <br />
+  Files that aren't really "dotfiles" but _configuration files_ are still in this repo. <br>

 Learn more about managing your dotfiles with [GNU Stow](https://www.gnu.org/software/stow/manual/)